eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 	./main_louis

 Look the Answer on the terminal :<br/>
--First the warnings : They tell missing or incoherent element in the csv <br/>
+* First the warnings : They tell missing or incoherent element in the csv <br/>
--Next the solutions find by the method.
+* Next the solutions find by the method.
 Note that the first column in the csv indicate the method you want to use, so it's normal that some function are resolved by only one method.

 ## Test your function : how to fill the csv
 ### first column : Choose your method